 Renters insurance premiums in Texas can be paid annually, bi-annually, and monthly.
 Your renters insurance provider may also allow a custom payment structure.
 Consult with a licensed property insurance agent to help negotiate a custom premium payment structure with your insurer.

 In Texas, your renters insurance provider will often allow you to pay monthly premiums or annual premiums.
-Usually, most insurers offer discounts on premiums when an insured pays upfront annually.
+Most insurers offer discounts on premiums when an insured pays for the policy upfront (typically annually).

 You can pay your renters insurance premiums annually in Texas.
 Insurance providers often encourage this and may offer you discounts on your yearly premiums.